-‘He’s Not Injured, He Just Had a…’: Former England Captain Backs BCCI’s Two-Year IPL Ban Decision on Harry Brook - Cricxtasy
+‘He’s Not Injured, He Just Had A…’: Former England Captain Backs BCCI’s Two-Year IPL Ban Decision on Harry Brook - Cricxtasy

 “I get a feeling he’s probably going to be the white-ball captain for England down the line, so he just wants to focus his attention on England, which all the England fans would be happy with, but I think the IPL had to bring something in because it does derail the franchises in the piece.
 I don’t think he’s been replaced yet,” added Vaughan.

-Harry Brook’s only season in the IPL was in 2023 when he represented Sunrisers Hyderabad (SRH).
-He played 11 matches that season but managed to score just 190 runs at a strike-rate of 123.37.
-The 26-year-old though did score an unbeaten century against Kolkata Knight Riders (KKR) at the Eden Gardens which came in a winning cause.
+Harry Brook’s only season in the IPL was in 2023 when he represented Sunrisers Hyderabad.
+He played 11 matches that season but managed to score just 190 runs at a strike rate of 123.37.
+The 26-year-old scored an unbeaten century against Kolkata Knight Riders at Eden Gardens which came in a winning cause.

 For more updates, follow CricXtasy on Facebook, Instagram, Twitter, Telegram, and YouTube.